domenicurso/frank/MEMORY_SUMMARIZATION.md

 ### Common Issues

 1. **No memories being summarized**
-   - Check if memories are older than 7 days
+   - Check if memories are older than 8 hours
    - Verify at least 2 memories exist for chunking
    - Ensure memories aren't already summaries